-1. Bank and other ATM machine photographs/videos can be an important piece of evidence in a financial crime.
+- Bank and other ATM machine photographs/videos can be an important piece of evidence in a financial crime.
 A captured image of a suspect accessing a victim's bank account can provide a prosecutor with a "smoking gun" that may be critical to the successful prosecution of a case.
 Most banks/financial institutions retain images/videos for only a finite period of time, usually three to six months.
-A preservation request should be given to the bank/financial institution as soon as possible.

-- 2. A power of attorney (POA) is often used by a suspect to access the victim's assets.
-They may use a POA to quitclaim deed real property, write checks, open lines of credit, etc. Do not assume that the case is civil in nature based simply on the fact that a POA was used.
+A preservation request should be given to the bank/financial institution as soon as possible. - 2.
+A power of attorney (POA) is often used by a suspect to access the victim's assets.
+They may use a POA to quitclaim deed real property, write checks, open lines of credit, etc. Do not assume that the POA is legally valid or that the case is civil in nature based simply on the fact that a POA was used.
+The adult must have mental capacity to understand the POA when signing it; it is not valid if obtained under threat or duress.
 A POA gives one individual (Principal) authority to act on behalf of another (Agent).
 An Agent has a fiduciary duty to act in the best interest of the Principle.
 Remember that a POA is not a license to steal. - 3.
 Locating the bank/financial institutions involved is the first step.
 Always ask the bank/financial institution for both open and closed accounts. - 4.
 Order the bank statements for the dates of the crime.
 Ask for the signature cards of all accounts.
-The signature card will reveal who owns the account and give an example of handwriting that may be useful later in the investigation.
-Consult with APS and/or HFR to determine if financial records have already been obtained. - 5.
+The signature card will reveal who owns the account and give an example of handwriting that may be useful later in the investigation. - 5.
 Examine the bank account statement entries to help narrow your request for any additional records needed.
 When ordering checks, or other documents, always ask for the front and back of each document.
 The majority of document locator encoding is on the back of each item. - 6.
 Order bank statements for six months prior to the crime to establish a base line of how the victim maintained his/her finances. - 7.
 If the suspect is an employee of a company request his/her personnel file.
 A personnel file can be a great source to gather intelligence about a suspect, additional addresses, bank accounts if direct deposit is used, as well as prior theft or abuse complaints.